 Further Mathematics lends itself very well to the A-Level Mathematics course.
 It provides a head start to A-Level as it covers many of the topics that will be studied later.
-This is an excellent course to study if you wish to study Further Mathematics at A-Level.
+It does not, however, guarantee entry onto the Further Mathematics A-Level course.

-Dr Frost provides excellent resources for studying GCSE Further Mathematics.
-The calculator recommended is the Casio FX-991 series.
-All of our GCSE pupils are assigned a textbook for the duration of the course.
+Dr Frost provides excellent resources for studying Level 2 Further Mathematics.
+The calculator recommended is the FX-991EX ClassWiz.
+All of our pupils are assigned a textbook for the duration of the course.